 Brexit: Entirety of UK will have 'not for EU' printed on goods says Tory foreign secretary James Cleverly

+Brexit: Entirety of UK will have 'not for EU' printed on goods as James Cleverly insists 'Northern Ireland is as much part of UK as north Essex'

 Goods across the entire UK will have the words ‘not for EU’ printed on their packaging as a consequence of Brexit, the foreign secretary has said.